Obama Commutes Chelsea Manning’s Sentence: Decision Met With Outrage From Congress

 — WikiLeaks (@wikileaks) September 15, 2016

-While the United States government has never officially announced their intention to indict Assange, he has been seeking asylum at the Ecuadorian embassy in London for several years fearing extradition to the US over his involvement in several high profile information leaks.
+While the United States government has never officially announced their intention to indict Assange, he has been seeking asylum at the Ecuadorian embassy in London for several years fearing extradition to the U.S. over his involvement in several high-profile information leaks.

 In a statement to reporters, a White House official clarified that the decision to release Manning was in no way influenced by Wikileaks or Julian Assange.
 The official went on to state that the public can expect more commutations before Obama leaves office this Friday.